Owen Miller Player Props: Brewers vs. Reds

 Owen Miller At The Plate

-- Miller is batting .331 with 10 doubles, four home runs and six walks.
+- Miller is hitting .319 with 10 doubles, four home runs and six walks.

-- Miller enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .400.

-- Looking at the 40 games he has played this season, he's homered in four of them (10.0%), and in 2.8% of his trips to the dish.
+- He has hit a long ball in four games this season (9.8%), leaving the park in 2.7% of his plate appearances.

-- Miller has driven home a run in 12 games this year (30.0%), including more than one RBI in 7.5% of his games.
+- Miller has driven home a run in 13 games this season (31.7%), including more than one RBI in 7.3% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.